unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ### Shared resolver records are not reset on transfer

+Issue can only be solved by clear guidance that shared resolver needs to be reset when it is being used by new owner after domain was transfered from previous owner.

 ### Shared resolver records are not reset on resolver assignment

+This can be a feature or a bug: when new resolver is assigned to the domain, it might already have records which maybe a feature or a problem (see previous point)

 ### Registry#Transfer event doesn't identify if resolver was reset for the domain